sukrumerey/OpenPNM-Examples/Statoil_import.rst

                                             extents[offset_dim]

 The new reservoir pores can now be seen in Paraview, by exporting a 'vtp' file:

 .. code-block:: python

     >>> op.export_data(network=pn, filename='imported_statoil_with_reservoirs')

-Since we've added two new pores and many new throats, the network is now incomplete because they have no physical properties.
+Since we've added two new pores and many new throats, the network is now incomplete because these have no physical properties.
 This can be observed by printing the network:

 .. code-block:: python